Welcome to Shawnee State University (SSU) and Information Technology Services (ITS).

 - Attempt to log into MySSU -- if the wrong password is used you will have the option to have a new password generated and then emailed to you by clicking I forgot my password on the log-in screen.

-- Provide your Password Hint on the next screen to have a new password emailed to you.
+- Select Password Hint on the next screen to have the new password emailed to you.

-If you have questions about your student email account please stop by the ITS Service Desk in the Clark Memorial Library on Level 1 or call us at (740) 351- 3538
+If you have questions about your student email account or Microsoft® Office365 account, please stop by the ITS Service Desk in the Clark Memorial Library on Level 1 or call us at (740) 351- 3538

 Please note: Student email is a service hosted by Microsoft®.
 Menu options are subject to change.
 SSU will notify you of changes in advance whenever possible.

-Student academic work should be saved to a reliable USB flash drive or to the My Documents folder.
+ITS suggests storing academic work to the Office365 One Drive or a reliable USB flash drive.
 It is recommended that students always save their work in two locations, creating a back-up to protect your work.
-This can be done using two USB drives, the My Documents folder, or any other web-based storage devices students may have.
+This can be done using two USB drives, the OneDrive, or any other cloud-based storage the students prefer to use.

 SSU offers an emergency notification service called SSU Alert.
 This is provided to keep you informed in the event of an emergency or any University closure.
 Notifications can be received in a variety of forms including phone call, text message, and email message.
 To receive emergency notifications from this service you must register through MySSU.
-To enroll login to MySSU, go to the Emergency/SSU Alert link on the MyInfo tab, and provide your contact information for the methods you prefer.
+To enroll visit MySSU, go to the Emergency/SSU Alert link, and provide your contact information for the methods you prefer.

 Department of Public Safety has also launched Rave Guardian, a free mobile app that turns any smartphone into a personal safety device.
 By downloading this free safety app, students and faculty can enhance their personal safety both on and off campus.
 For more information about this app, visit http://shawnee.edu/offices/public-safety/rave.aspx

-If you experience a problem with any Information Technology services please contact the ITS – Service Desk.
-The best way to contact the ITS – Service Desk is by submitting an email to ITService@shawnee.edu or visit the us on Level 1 of the Clark Memorial Library.
+If you experience a problem with any Information Technology services, please contact the ITS Service Desk.
+The best way to contact the ITS Service Desk is by submitting an email to ITService@shawnee.edu.

 If you submit an email, please be sure to include: